atk4/data/docs/model.rst

     By default model will only allow you to operate with values for the fields that have been defined through addField().
-If you attempt to get, set or otherwise access th evalue of any other field that has not been properly defined, you'll get exception. ead more about :php:class:`Field`
+If you attempt to get, set or otherwise access the value of any other field that has not been properly defined, you'll get exception.
+Read more about :php:class:`Field`

     If you set strict_field to false, then the check will not be performed.